fancybandit/realtor-deed-mvc/README.md

 then, cd into the directory and open the project in your text editor/development environment.

+In the project's terminal, type:

+    `bundle' > Installs necessary libraries/dependencies

+Now, create a session_secret in order to ensure all users' passwords are safe from exploitation:
+In the project's main directory, in the terminal, type (in order):

+    `touch .env'
+    `ruby -e "require 'securerandom'; puts SecureRandom.hex(40)"'

+Copy the long string of random characters, then open the .env file and type:

+    `SESSION_SECRET = <INSERT CHARACTERS HERE>'

+Now, all of your user passwords will be secure.

 In the project's terminal, type (in order):

-    `bundle' > Installs necessary libraries/dependencies
-    `rake db:migrate' > Sets up database
-    `rake db:seed' > OPTIONAL: Fills the database with dummy data to provide a more immersive experience `shotgun' > Starts the server on your local machine
+    `rake db:migrate' > Sets up the database & necessary tables `rake db:seed' > OPTIONAL: Fills the database with dummy data to provide a more immersive experience `shotgun' > Starts the server on your local machine

-After running 'shotugn', take note of the port displayed in the terminal (usually 9393), then in your browser, go to "localhost:(PORT)"
+After running 'shotgun', take note of the port displayed in the terminal (usually 9393), then in your browser, go to "localhost:(PORT)"

 ## Built With
   - [Corneal](https://github.com/thebrianemory/corneal) - Used to create scaffolding for some models, views, & controllers